-Tim Dunn is the NASA launch director for the Launch Services Program (LSP) at NASA’s John F. Kennedy Space Center in Florida.
+Tim Dunn is the NASA senior launch director for the Launch Services Program (LSP) at NASA’s John F. Kennedy Space Center in Florida.
 He is responsible for planning, implementing and directing launch campaigns and countdowns of science and robotic spacecraft for NASA-managed launch vehicle services.

 Dunn began his career as a second lieutenant in the United States Air Force (USAF) in 1987.
-He was a Global Positioning System (GPS) satellite analysis officer analyzing and updating the satellite navigation data at the GPS Master Control Station in Colorado Springs, Colo.
+He was a Global Positioning System (GPS) satellite analysis officer analyzing and updating the satellite navigation data at the GPS Master Control Station in Colorado Springs, Colorado.
 In 1993, he became a Titan IV Air Force launch controller (AFLC) at Cape Canaveral Air Force Station (CCAFS) in Florida.
 As AFLC, he directed all spacecraft mission planning and launch campaign activities.
 He served on launch teams successfully launching eight Titan IV missions in a three-year period.

 From 1996 to 2000, Dunn worked for The Boeing Company as an avionics engineer at CCAFS.
 He was a launch-day guidance engineer and performed guidance testing for 48 Delta II and Delta III rockets.
-He worked on crews launching USAF, NASA and commercial spacecraft, notably the Mars Pathfinder, Stardust, Iridium, Globalstar and numerous GPS missions.
+He worked on crews launching USAF, NASA, and commercial spacecraft, notably the Mars Pathfinder, Stardust, Iridium, Globalstar, and numerous GPS missions.

-From 1996 to 2007, in addition to his full-time job, Dunn served in the Florida Air National Guard as a range operations commander (ROC) and flight commander during Eastern Range (ER) launches.
+From 1996 to 2007, in addition to his full-time job, Dunn served in the Florida Air National Guard as a range operations commander and flight commander during Eastern Range (ER) launches.
 He led the 22-member unit operating the ER’s mobile telemetry system.

-Dunn was born and raised in Arab, Ala.
+Dunn was born and raised in Arab, Alabama.
 He earned a Bachelor of Science in electrical engineering in 1986 from the University of Alabama and a Master of Science in space operations from the Air Force Institute of Technology (AFIT) in Dayton, Ohio, in 1992.

-Biography last updated June 2021
+Biography last updated April 2023